 Potential Outcomes

-- Fortunately, John is alive and well by the time his retirement rolls around and the insurance policy remains in force.
-The policy is an asset, and John has multiple options as to how to proceed moving forward, such as accessing the policy’s cash value for retirement usage or maintain the coverage for estate planning purposes.
+John is alive and well by the time his retirement rolls around and the insurance policy remains in force.
+The policy is an asset because of the cash value, and John has multiple options as to how to proceed moving forward.
+For instance, one way is to use the policy’s cash value to supplement his retirement income or to fund a big-ticket purchase.
+Often, the recommended way of accessing the cash value will not be to withdraw it from the policy, but use the policy’s cash value as collateral to secure an outside loan.

 What Was Accomplished?

-- Lifestyle protection/guarantees for John’s family backed by the security of the insurance policy.
+1. Lifestyle protection for John’s family backed by the security of the insurance policy.
 John can rest assured knowing if something happens to him, his loved ones will be taken care of.
 This solves the first of John’s concerns.

-- With Doe Inc. owning the policy and paying the premiums, the policy is funded with corporate dollars.
+2. With Doe Inc. owning the policy and paying the premiums, corporate dollars are what’s funding the policy.
 This is more tax-effective than John withdrawing funds from the corporation to pay for the premiums personally.
-Furthermore, by allocating retained earnings into this alternative asset (insurance policy), Doe Inc. was able to avoid the high taxation on passive investment income that corporations face; cash values in a participating whole life insurance policy grow on a tax-sheltered basis*.
-This also potentially protects Doe Inc.’s small business deduction from a claw-back.
-This proactive planning assists with John’s tax concern.
+Furthermore, by allocating retained earnings into this asset (insurance policy), Doe Inc. was able to avoid the high tax on passive investment income that corporations face, as well as potentially protect against the small business deduction claw-back.
+Cash values in a participating whole life insurance policy grow on a tax-sheltered basis*.
+The death benefit is also received by the corporation on a tax-free basis.

-*if the policy is tax-exempt, which is easily accomplished with adequate planning*
+*if the policy is tax-exempt, which is easily accomplished with proper planning*

 Summary

-The above case study provides a glimpse of how corporate-owned life insurance can play a valuable role with risk management and tax planning.
-By John repositioning some corporate assets, he was able to provide invaluable peace of mind and financial protection for his loved ones, while accomplishing proactive tax planning and efficiency.
+This basic case study provides a glimpse of how Corporate-Owned Life Insurance can play a valuable role for John, his business, and his family.
+This is especially true when it comes to risk management and tax planning.
+John was able to provide peace of mind and financial protection for his loved ones while also accomplishing proactive tax planning.
+Ultimately, John did this by repositioning a portion of his corporate assets and diversifying his overall asset mix.

-For additional information on the tax treatment of life insurance policies, or to inquire about setting up a corporate-owned life insurance strategy, please contact Jeff Graham at 604-761-7543 or jeff@firstoakfinancial.ca.
+For additional information on Corporate-Owned Life Insurance, or to inquire about setting up this strategy, please contact Jeff Graham at (604) 363-7549 or jeff@firstoakfinancial.ca.

-The tax components can be expansive and complex, so we recommend working with tax specialists and experienced insurance advisors before implementing these strategies.
-Also, it is important to note that despite the potential tax advantages, there still must be a demonstrated need for life insurance.
+DISCLAIMER: the tax components can be expansive and complex.
+Above all, we recommend working with tax specialists and experienced insurance advisors.
+It is important to note that despite the potential tax advantages, there still must be a need for life insurance coverage.